Reading time: 5 minutes

 You can buy an annuity with either your super savings or non-super money (such as the proceeds from an inheritance or property sale).

-If you use your super savings to buy an annuity, you receive the same tax concessions as in the super system.
-This means once you reach age 60, your income payments are tax free and non-assessable.
+If you use your super savings to buy an annuity, you receive the same tax concessions as you do within the super system.
+This means once you reach age 60, your income payments are tax free and not assessable for tax purposes.

 What happens to my annuity if I die?

-When you take out an annuity, you can have a choice about what happens to your annuity on your death.
+When you take out an annuity, generally you have a choice about what happens to your annuity on your death.
 You can select:

 1. Reversionary beneficiary